apache/kylin/website/docs/quickstart/deploy_kylin.md

 **Validate Product Functions**

-You can create a sample project and model according to [Expert Mode Tutorial](expert_mode_tutorial.md).
+You can create a sample project and model according to [Kylin 5 Tutorial](tutorial.md).
 The project should validate basic features such as source table loading, model creation, index build etc.

 On the **Data Asset -> Model** page, you should see an example model with some storage over 0.00 KB, this indicates the data has been loaded for this model.